 James McAvoy is absolutely fantastic; delivering a powerful and riveting performance, and for the first time Keira Knightley really impressed me giving a glimpse of the great actress I think she will become.

-There is one scene in particular that is simply brilliant; James McAvoy’s character arrives at the Dunkirk beach for evacuation and the camera follows him and his two colleagues around the beach for five minutes.
+There is one scene in particular that is simply extraordinary; James McAvoy’s character arrives at the Dunkirk beach for evacuation and the camera follows him and his two colleagues around the beach for five minutes.
 A single, constant steadicam shot that weaves around the beach picking up the three characters at different points as it moves around.

-If you watched the clip or have seen the film you will have heard the wonderful, and at times haunting music by Dario Marianelli; a soundtrack (Spotify link) so perfect that it is as important as the actors and director.
+If you watched the clip or have seen the film you will have heard the wonderful, and at times haunting music by Dario Marianelli; a soundtrack so perfect that it is as important as the actors and director.

 If you haven’t seen Atonement I can’t recommend it highly enough.